G. William Domhoff: Psychology

 In addition to his work in sociology, Domhoff has been a pioneer in the scientific study of dreams.
 In the 1960s, he worked closely with Calvin S. Hall, who had developed a content analysis system for dreams.
-He has continued to study dreams up to the present day, and his latest research advocates a neurocognitive basis for future dream research.
+He has continued to study dreams, and his latest research advocates a neurocognitive basis for future dream research.

-He and his research partner, Adam Schneider, maintain two web sites dedicated to quantitative dream research: DreamResearch.net and DreamBank.net.
+He and his research partner, Adam Schneider, maintain two websites dedicated to quantitative dream research: DreamResearch.net and DreamBank.net.